libktx/ktx/assets-async/README.md

   assetStorage.getDependencies<Texture>("images/logo.png")

   KtxAsync.launch {
-    // You can also access your assets in coroutines, so you can
+    // There is also a special way to access your assets within coroutines
-    // wait for the assets to be loaded.
+    // when you need to wait until they are loaded asynchronously.

-    // When calling getAsync, AssetStorage will not throw an exception
+    // When calling `getAsync`, AssetStorage will not throw an exception
     // or return null if the asset is still loading.
 Instead, it will
     // return a Kotlin Deferred reference.
 This allows you suspend the
     // coroutine until the asset is loaded: